 Widely considered one of the best essential oils for poison ivy, tea tree oil can reduce inflammation, prevent secondary infections, eliminate pain and promote a faster healing process when you’ve brushed up against some poison ivy.

-HOW TO: You should always blend tea tree oil with other carrier oils, as it can worsen inflammation in some cases.
+You should always blend tea tree oil with other carrier oils, as it can worsen inflammation in some cases.
 After mixing 5 drops of tea tree oil with 1 tablespoon of olive or jojoba oil, gently massage the oils into the inflamed skin.